 More About the Game

-You can read more about LOVESICK on the Rose City Games website here
+You can read more about LOVESICK on the Rose City Games website here And check out the official release trailer!

 This is a passion project which is still in development.
 It’s a mobile AR app which visualizes the huge sheets of ice which covered the landscape in the ice ages.
 It’s intended for use at scenic overlooks amid the dramatic landscapes of the Pacific Northwest.